-In spite of the approximately 600 Sioux and Cheyenne lodges with over 1,000 warriors nearby, Fleming boldly demanded his prisoner.
-The discussion grew heated and the soldiers fired, killing three Indians, wounding three others, and taking two prisoners.
-Fleming was extremely lucky to retreat with no losses.
+Despite the approximately 600 Sioux and Cheyenne lodges with over 1,000 warriors nearby, Fleming boldly demanded his prisoner.
+The discussion grew heated, and the soldiers fired, killing three Indians, wounding three others, and taking two prisoners.
+Fleming was fortunate to retreat with no losses.
 Only great exertion on the part of the chiefs prevented a massive retaliation, as they correctly proclaimed that the soldiers had been “the first to make the ground bloody.”

-Horse Creek Skirmish (November 13, 1854) – After Brule Sioux Chief Brave Bear died from a wound received in the Grattan Fight, a number of young warriors wanted to retaliate.
-Brave Bear’s oldest surviving brother, Red Leaf; his half-brother, Long Chin; Spotted Tail, and two younger braves headed for the Overland Trail with vengeance on their minds.
+Horse Creek Skirmish (November 13, 1854) – Several young warriors wanted to retaliate after Brule Sioux Chief Brave Bear died from a wound received in the Grattan Fight.
+Brave Bear’s oldest surviving brother, Red Leaf; his half-brother, Long Chin; Spotted Tail, and two younger braves headed for the Overland Trail with a vengeance on their minds.
 About 12 miles west of Horse Creek, near present-day Torrington, Wyoming, they waylaid a mail stage headed for Salt Lake City, Utah, killed three men, and robbed the coach of a metal box containing $20,000 in gold.
 The gold was never recovered.

-Pass Creek Skirmish (February 20, 1863) – Ute Indians attacked a stage station, near the junction of Pass Creek and the North Platte River, driving off the stock and destroying equipment.
-In response, Lieutenant Henry Brandley, along with 20 soldiers rode out from Fort H.W.
+Pass Creek Skirmish (February 20, 1863) – Ute Indians attacked a stage station near the junction of Pass Creek and the North Platte River, driving off the stock and destroying equipment.
+In response, Lieutenant Henry Brandley and 20 soldiers rode out from Fort H.W.
 Halleck to find the raiders.
-Picking up their trail, the troops overtook the warriors, killing several of them.
+Picking up their trail, the troops overtook the warriors, killing several.
 However, Lieutenant Brandly was wounded by a ball through the left arm.
 The skirmish site is near Walcott, Wyoming.

 More Indian Resistance

 In the winter of 1876, five men from Lander were hunting and trapping on the Big Wind River and were attacked by Indians.
 Their bodies were not found until the following spring.
-Two of them — Thomas Cook and a man named Spencer, were killed near the mouth of Bridger Creek and their camp plundered.
-Three more men — James Lisight, B. C. Anderson and a man named Davis were killed on Lisight Creek about two miles from Bridger Creek and one of its tributaries.
+Two of them — Thomas Cook and a man named Spencer, were killed near the mouth of Bridger Creek, and their camp was plundered.
+Three more men — James Lisight, B. C. Anderson, and a man named Davis were killed on Lisight Creek, about two miles from Bridger Creek and one of its tributaries.
 Their camp was also plundered.
-On January 13, 1877, a party of 14 hostile Indians ambushed a five-man detachment of the U.S. 3rd Cavalry in the vicinity of Elkhorn Creek, in Wyoming.
+On January 13, 1877, a party of 14 hostile Indians ambushed a five-man detachment of the U.S. 3rd Cavalry near Elkhorn Creek in Wyoming.

-In April 1877, a band of about a dozen Arapaho braves stole 13 head of horses and mules from Lander and were followed by nine men some 70 miles to Muskrat, where they were overtaken and a sharp fight ensued.
-In the skirmish, John McCullom and Pap Conant were wounded and several horses were killed.
+In April 1877, a band of about a dozen Arapaho braves stole 13 heads of horses and mules from Lander and were followed by nine men some 70 miles to Muskrat, where they were overtaken, and a sharp fight ensued.
+John McCullom and Pap Conant were wounded in the skirmish, and several horses were killed.
 It was thought two or three Indians were killed or several wounded.
-At one time, the Lander settlers got possession of all the horses, but during the fight, the Indians re-took them and then hard pressed the whites halfway back to Lander
+At one time, the Lander settlers got possession of all the horses, but during the fight, the Indians re-took them and then hard-pressed the whites halfway back to Lander.

-In the Fall of 1877, a Northern Arapaho delegation visited Washington D.C. to request that the President of the United State not send them to the Indian Territory in Oklahoma.
+In the Fall of 1877, a Northern Arapaho delegation visited Washington D.C. to request that the President of the United States not send them to the Indian Territory in Oklahoma.
 In 1878 the Arapaho were settled on the Wind River Reservation permanently.
-Their Southern Arapaho relatives were moved with the Southern Cheyenne to western Oklahoma, where their descendants remain today.
+Their Southern Arapaho relatives were moved with the Southern Cheyenne to western Oklahoma, where their descendants remain.

 Isolated Incidents (1878-1882)

-On September 1878, Northern Cheyenne, attempting to leave their prison reservation in Oklahoma to return to their lands in Montana, are pursued by U.S. troops and armed American civilians.
+On September 1878, Northern Cheyenne, attempting to leave their prison reservation in Oklahoma to return to their lands in Montana, were pursued by U.S. troops and armed American civilians.
 The Indians would be hit by constant strikes during their return journey through Kansas, Nebraska, Dakota, and Wyoming until they were almost all lost.
-Very few who started the journey survive this tragic event of 1878-79.
+Very few who started the journey survived this tragic event of 1878-79.

-On September 12, 1878, fugitive Bannock Indians who had escaped from their reservation on September 4th, were caught by Lieutenant Hoel S. Bishop and a 30-man detachment of Company G, 5th Cavalry, and some Shoshone scouts.
+On September 12, 1878, fugitive Bannock Indians who had escaped from their reservation on September 4, were caught by Lieutenant Hoel S. Bishop and a 30-man detachment of Company G, 5th Cavalry, and some Shoshone scouts.
 Finding them on a tributary of the Snake River near Jackson Hole, a fight broke out.
-One of the Indians was killed and the remaining seven were captured.
+One of the Indians was killed, and the remaining seven were captured.

-On April 29, 1882, at Fort Washakie, an Indian called “Ute Jack”, a White River Ute at the Shoshone Agency, was allegedly stirring up trouble.
+On April 29, 1882, at Fort Washakie, an Indian called “Ute Jack,” a White River Ute at the Shoshone Agency, allegedly stirred up trouble.
 Lieutenant George H. Morgan took six men of Company K, 3rd Cavalry, to investigate.
 When Morgan went to arrest Ute Jack, he resisted, wielding a knife, and attempted to escape.
-The soldiers shot him in the arm, but, he ducked into a tipi and grabbed a carbine, then killed a sergeant of the detachment.
-When Major Julius W. Mason, of the 3rd Cavalry, arrived with more soldiers, Jack was finally captured and killed.
+The soldiers shot him in the arm, but he ducked into a tipi, grabbed a carbine, and then killed a detachment sergeant.
+When Major Julius W. Mason of the 3rd Cavalry arrived with more soldiers, Jack was captured and killed.

 In the summer of 1882, some Northern Indians robbed the camps of A. S. Bruce and Andy Larson on Beaver Creek.
-They were followed by Bruce and others and over-taken on Big Popo Agie River below Lander.
+Bruce and others and over-taken on Big Popo Agie River below Lander followed them.
 A sharp engagement followed in which two Indians were fatally wounded.
-This same party of warriors also came upon a Mexican by the name of Artecinario and a white man by the name of Lew Blanchard on the Bighorn River and killed them both.
+This same party of warriors also came upon a Mexican named Artecinario and a white man named Lew Blanchard on the Bighorn River and killed them both.